 Sebastian joined Watsi on September 20th, 2016.
 Six years ago, Sebastian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sebastian's most recent donation supported Joyce, a 52 year old farmer from Kenya, to fund a thyroidectomy to treat her thyroid cancer.
+Sebastian's most recent donation supported Kimberly, a 5-month-old baby girl from Bolivia, to fund surgery to heal her heart condition.

 Sebastian has funded healthcare for 92 patients in 14 countries.